Teaching Letters & Sounds: 6 Ways to Use an Alphabet Arc

 Grab Your Own Rainbow Alphabet Arcs

-If you'd like to try out alphabet arcs in your classroom, now is the perfect time with these fun, rainbow arcs!
-To grab your own set, click the image below!
+If you'd like to try out alphabet arcs with your growing reader(s), now is the perfect time with these fun rainbow arcs!
+Each alphabet arc comes with printable arcs in both color and B&W, directions, and an idea sheet of different activities you can use with the arc.
+To grab your own easy-to-print version, click the image below!

 Stay in-the-know!